fullctl/aaactl/docs/contact-form.md

 # Snippet to use aaactl's contact form

-This are very basic snippet on how to wire up the aaactl contact backend at a site that is not service bridge enabled, but still wants to facility user support message posting through aaactl's contact backend.
+This are very basic snippet on how to wire up the aaactl contact backend at a site that is not service bridge enabled, but still wants to facilitate support contact message posting through aaactl's contact backend.

-The requesting host needs to be white-listed through the `CONTACT_ALLOWED_ORIGINS` setting.
+The requesting host needs to be white-listed through the `CONTACT_ALLOWED_ORIGINS` setting in aaactl.

 ```sh
 expose CONTACT_ALLOWED_ORIGINS=https://example.com,https://otherexample.com